Drawing and Annotation

 Reveal class, student, assignment, answer-key, moderation, and turn-in tools only when they are needed.

-Add images, audio notes, emojis, GIFs, mosaics, collages, word clouds, and Mermaid diagrams.
+Add images, audio notes, emojis, GIFs, mosaics, collages, word clouds, concept maps, Mermaid diagrams, and picture graphs.

 Autosave locally, use Google Apps Script with Drive and Sheets, or prepare for a MySQL or standalone storage backend.